 Hence, the Whistleblower may report such Unethical Practice in writing to WhistleBlow@omanlng.co.om.
 This mailbox is regularly reviewed by the Chief Internal Auditor at the Company.

 c.
 The Chief Internal Auditor shall never reveal the name of the Whistleblower without his/her consent unless required by law.
-If they at some point of time are ordered and required by law to report the name of the Whistleblower, they shall inform the Whistleblower, unless they have lawful reasons not to do so.
+If they at some point in time are ordered and required by law to report the name of the Whistleblower, they shall inform the Whistleblower, unless they have lawful reasons not to do so.
 Where the Whistleblower feels very exposed and is afraid of being victimized (s)he can e-mail anonymously when reporting the issue by hiding his / her identity.
-In this respect the Whistleblower shall provide and deliver all related information and facts with the initial report to facilitate the investigation process.
+In this respect, the Whistleblower shall provide and deliver all related information and facts with the initial report to facilitate the investigation process.
 The Whistleblower can remain anonymous in follow-up communications and clarifications by providing a discreet e-mail address.

 d.
 The Whistleblower must address the following aspects, while reporting any issues under this policy:

 - A clear understanding of the issue being raised.

 - The issue should not be merely speculative in nature but should be based on actual facts.

 - Should contain as much specific information as possible to allow proper inquiry/ investigation.

 - If the Whistleblower has a personal interest in the matter, (s)he will be required to disclose this.